MCStreetguy/SmartConsole/Docs/usage.md

 !!! tip "Developers Note"
     This annotation is actually required for a complex command to work properly.
     Leaving it out or specifying it twice or even more often leads to exceptions!

-### The analysis algorithm

-Below you find a detailled explanation on how the analysis algorithm of SmartConsole works.
-This is to prevent configuration errors of your commands since any information is retrieved from the class directly.

-_(to be written)_